Winnipeg camps for 2026

 Choosing a camp in Winnipeg

-Overnight camps are typically longer in duration, usually lasting a week but sometimes a few. longer.
-Campers typically stay in cabins or tents and participate and the camp schedule is filled with activities like swimming, hiking, arts and crafts, and... more swimming!
+Overnight camps are typically longer in duration, usually lasting a week, but sometimes longer.
+Campers typically stay in cabins or tents, and the camp schedule is filled with activities like swimming, hiking, arts and crafts, and more swimming.
 Away from parents, kids develop character traits like independence and accountability, as well as more personal traits like empathy.
 It’s an immersive experience that creates both memories and friendships that can last a lifetime.

-Winnipeg day camps are shorter in duration, some being only half days, most of them restricted to one week sessions.
-Day camps may be traditional but many of them focus on an activity such as soccer or other sports, or education subjects like STEM, robotics, science, etc. Day camps are a great way for children to have fun and make new friends, but they don’t provide the same level of independence and bonding that overnight camps do.
+Winnipeg summer camps also include many day options.
+Winnipeg day camps are shorter in duration, some being only half days, and most of them are restricted to one-week sessions.
+Day camps may be traditional, but many focus on an activity, such as soccer camps, STEM camps, or robotics camps.
+Day camps are a great way for children to have fun and make new friends, but they don’t provide the same level of independence and bonding that overnight camps do.

-Overnight camps are also more costly, of course, with the cost covering lodging, facilities, and meals.
+Overnight camps are also more costly, of course, with fees covering lodging, facilities, and meals.
+When comparing summer camps in Winnipeg, consider the total weekly schedule and what’s included in the fee.

 Questions to help you choose a camp